by Elline Concepcion

 Using a combination of earned, shared and owned media, the museum released a poll; people could vote for which two vehicles they’d want to be released from the vault to be put on display in the museum.
 Not only did the museum receive more than 53,000 views on its related blog posts, it saw a 6.5 percent increase in visitors.

 While evaluating, the museum communication team learned that its best practices were customizing content to the platforms on which they were released and tapping into existing communities (such as car clubs) via social media.
-They also learned that social media does not help bring people to museum programs; advertising and marketing efforts are much more affective.
+They also learned that social media does not help bring people to museum programs; advertising and marketing efforts are much more effective.

 After hearing several other case studies, students were interested to learn how they could get involved in museum communication.
 Machado said students don’t necessarily have to have museum experience, but they do have to be expert writers.